Azure/Azure-Verified-Modules/docs/content/contributing/process.md

 #### Scenario 1: Requestor doesn't want to / can't be module owner

 {{< hint type=note >}}
-If requestor is interested in becoming a module owner, but is not a Microsoft FTE, the AVM core team will try to find a Microsoft FTE to be the module owner whom the requester can collaborate with.
+If requestor is interested in becoming a module owner, but is not a Microsoft FTE, the AVM core team will try to find a Microsoft FTE to be the module owner whom the requestor can collaborate with.
 {{< /hint >}}

-1. If the requester didn't indicate they want to or can't become a module owner (or is not a Microsoft FTE), assign the label of "<mark style="background-color:#FF0019;color:white;">Needs: Module Owner 📣</mark>" to the issue.
+1. If the requestor didn't indicate they want to or can't become a module owner (or is not a Microsoft FTE), assign the label of "<mark style="background-color:#FF0019;color:white;">Needs: Module Owner 📣</mark>" to the issue.
 2. Move the issue to the "`Looking for owners`" column on the [AVM - Modules Triage](https://aka.ms/avm/moduletriage) GitHub project board.
-3. Find module owners - if not proposed in module proposal OR original person/s proposed to be module owners, do not want or cannot be owners of the module:
+3. Find module owners - if the requestor didn't volunteer in the module proposal OR the requestor does not want or cannot be owner of the module:
-4. Try to find owner from AVM communities or await a module owner to comment and propose themselves on the proposal issue
+   - Try to find an owner from the AVM communities or await a module owner to comment and propose themselves on the proposal issue.
-5. When a new owner is potentially identified, continue with the steps described [below](#scenario-2-requestor-wants-to-become-module-owner)
+4. When a new owner is potentially identified, continue with the steps described [as follows](#scenario-2-requestor-wants-to-and-can-become-module-owner).

-#### Scenario 2: Requestor wants to become module owner
+#### Scenario 2: Requestor wants to and can become module owner

 If the requestor indicated they want to become an owner (and is a Microsoft FTE), do **not** assign the "<mark style="background-color:#FBEF2A;">Status: Owners Identified 🤘</mark>" label yet, as first you need to confirm that they understand the implications of becoming the owner.